jcsilva/docker-kaldi-gstreamer-server/README.md

 Practical Example
 -----------------

 This section describes a tested example.
 You may repeat all the steps and, in the end, you'll have an english ASR system working on your machine.
+For this example, I advise you to use a machine with at least 4GB RAM.

 On the host machine, we are going to work on the directory /media/kaldi_models.
 I'll assume you have all permissions necessary to execute the following commands.